jdapaah/Twi-Lemmatizer/README.md

 ```
 The server can be started with ./nlpserver start and stopped with ./nlpserver kill

-[unlikely] also install post from stanford if u want to use that instead?

 Create a google cloud account
 create a project
 enable the cloud translation api for the project